Sponsor Licence Change of Circumstances 2025

 As sponsorship transfers a great deal of responsibility and trust to UK sponsors, significant weight is placed on the importance of trust in the operation of the sponsorship system and the need to ensure that sponsors take their duties seriously.
 This means that the Home Office will not only continually monitor compliance by sponsors, it will take enforcement action against those whose acts or omissions create a risk to UK immigration control.

 If an employer is suspected of breaching their sponsor duties, compliance checks may be undertaken by the Home Office.
 This could be because of a poor previous record of immigration compliance.
 It could also result following a report from the public or another government agency.
 In some cases, a Home Office compliance review may even be undertaken as a result of the sponsor reporting certain changes or migrant activity.
-For example, reporting a worker’s unauthorised absence may raise questions as to why employment is continuing, in this way triggering a check of the sponsor’s HR procedures.
+For example, reporting a worker’s unauthorised absence may raise questions as to why employment is continuing despite the absence.
+This could trigger a compliance review into the sponsor’s HR systems and practices.

 Still, even if a sponsor is concerned about the risk of a compliance check, the penalties for failing to discharge their reporting duties as a sponsor can have far wider implications.
 If a sponsor fails to comply with their duty to report any sponsor licence change of circumstances, or a change in the circumstances of a migrant worker, enforcement action will often be taken in response.
 This could include a decision to downgrade, where the sponsor would be required to follow and pay for an action plan to reinstate their A-rating within 3 months, during which time they would be prohibited from assigning new CoS.